Knitschi/CPFCMake/documentation/CustomTargets.rst

 The build pipeline of a CPF project is implemented with CMake *custom-targets*.
-In order to execute one of those tasks separately from the whole pipeline, one has to build that *target* with the
-\ref BuildStep "4_Make.py" script.
+In order to execute one of those tasks separately from the whole pipeline, one has to build that *target* with the BuildStep "4_Make.py" script.
 The advantage of the custom-target mechanism is, that the used build-system handles dependency issues, rebuilding outdated targets and parallelizing task execution.

 The availability of custom-targets in a CPF project depends on the projects configuration and its source files.